mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 ---

 Sooo yes it's true, I've been integrating LLMs and agentic coding tools in my Haskell coding since the beginning of this year.
-As early as last year, LLMs haven't been able to work with anything other than the most trivial Haskell code, but nowadays agentic AI can even work with my [fanciest Haskell][fancy] if given the right prompting.
+As recently as last year, LLMs weren't able to work with anything other than the most trivial Haskell code, but nowadays agentic AI can even work with my [fanciest Haskell][fancy] if given the right direction.
 I finally bit the bullet and allowed a sentient being to persistently live and experience existence and qualia on my personal machines and dev infrastructure.